Houston Museums & Public Art

 "Turrell's composition of light compliments the natural light present at twilight, and transforms the Skyspace into a locale for experiencing beauty and reflecting on the surrounding campus and the natural world." - Rice. edu.

-This was easily my (Stephanie's) favorite in a weekend of world-class art.
+This was an easy a favorite in a weekend of world-class art.
 Dusk is often considered the "magic hour," and being in a group of people silently watching the sun set, the colors glow and the lights come on in the tall buildings across the lawn was amazing and very specific to this piece and its setting.

 Critic Hilton Als has written, “In Walker’s work, slavery is a nightmare from which no American has yet awakened . . . leaving us all scarred, hateful, hated, and diminished.”